76th ORC's Task Force Puts Unit Training to Test During Vibrant Response

+SALT LAKE CITY – It’s the type of military training a unit hopes to never have to use in real life.
+But, during exercise Vibrant Response 22, Army Reserve Command responded to a fictional nuclear attack on a major metropolitan city, testing their ability to quickly jump into action.

-Lt.
-Gen. Jeffrey Buchanan (Retired) provides feedback after a briefing to Task Force 76 commander and command staff at Fort Douglas, Utah on May 7 in preparation for the execution of the simulated mission for the Vibrant Response exercise.
-Buchanan served as senior mentor throughout the exercise.
-Vibrant Response 22 is an annual training exercise that took place from May 5-13 at Camp W.G.
-Williams, Utah and Fort Carson, Colorado, conducted by U.S. Northern Command and led by U.S. Army North, testing Task Force 76, and Army Reserve command’s ability to respond on short notice to a natural or man-made disaster.
+Vibrant Response 22 is an annual training exercise that took place from May 5-13 at Camp Williams, Utah and Fort Carson, Colorado, conducted by U.S. Northern Command and led by U.S. Army North, testing Task Force 76, and Army Reserve command’s ability to respond on short notice to a natural or man-made disaster.

+Task Force 76 is an Army Reserve response force headquartered in Salt Lake City, under the 76th Operational Response Command led by Maj.
+Gen. Ernest Litynksi.
+VR22 simulated a nuclear blast event in Denver, requiring TF-76 to provide command and control over defense forces that are assigned to support civilian agencies, including the Federal Emergency Management Agency (FEMA) who was the lead federal agency for this exercise.

+Approximately 180 Soldiers supported the task force, which provides a myriad of capabilities including: medical response, decontamination, engineering, technical rescue, patient evacuation, communications and logistics support, which ismoving people, equipment and supplies by land and air.The liaisons, in those supporting task forces were the bridge working alongside the task force cells in the HICON area while communicating directly with their units in the LOCON area.

 |Date Taken: